ARR's Impact on Long-Term Business Planning

 Calculating annual recurring revenue (ARR) is straightforward.
 Getting it right, however, requires a clear understanding of what to include, what to leave out, and how to apply the ARR formula correctly to your business.

-The ARR formula
+The ARR Formula Explained

 The basic formula for calculating ARR is: